 Those looking for deeper voice control should consider adding a Fire TV device to their set-up.
 This enables more commands via the Sonos Beam, such as starting specific programmes on supported streaming services ("Alexa, play Stranger Things" will start the show on Netflix on the Fire TV, for example).

 But just as Sonos wants to be platform neutral when it comes to music services, it also promises to support all available voice assistants, albeit not necessarily on equal terms.
-Amazon Alexa is on board at launch, while Google Assistant integration is still in the pipeline.
+Amazon Alexa is on board at launch, while Google Assistant integration has long been promised is still in the pipeline for 2019.

-Siri compatibility should be available by the time the Beam goes on sale on the 17th July, but its functionality has been stripped back compared to the integration on the HomePod.
+Siri compatibility has also been available since launch, but its functionality has been stripped back compared to the integration on the HomePod.
 You can’t issue Siri commands to the Beam directly, instead you will need to use your iPhone as a microphone.

 The former is worth considering if you’re after proper surround sound from a discreet system, but at an extra £700, we’d say the Sub is overkill for the Beam.

 Sonos hasn't upgraded the audio codecs it supports, so it's PCM stereo, Dolby Digital and Dolby Digital 5.1, with no support for DTS or lossless audio formats.